-Volunteering has numerous benefits for job candidates, and there are multiple ways to effectively showcase it with your resume format.
-The formatting option that’s best for you depends on the kind of volunteer work you do (or have done), and your reason for including your volunteer work on resume.
+There are multiple ways to effectively showcase your volunteer experience with your resume format.
+The formatting option that’s best for you depends on the kind of volunteer work you do (or have done) and your reason for including your volunteer work on a resume.

-Increase your chances with volunteer work on resume
+Increase your chances with volunteer work on a resume

-A recent study by the Center for Economic Policy Research found that “volunteering is in fact associated with a significant improvement in job prospects,” but only among those who volunteered for more than 20 hours per year.
-Volunteering regularly will also give you the chance to build relationships, expand your network, secure good references, and even find a mentor.
+In fact, a study by the Center for Economic Policy Research found that “volunteering is in fact associated with a significant improvement in job prospects.”
+But that’s only among those who volunteered for more than 20 hours per year.
+Volunteering regularly will also give you the chance to build relationships, expand your network, secure good references, and possibly even find a mentor.

-Volunteer work on resume can help you change careers
+Volunteer work on a resume can help you change careers

-If you are a mid-career or late-career employee looking to change careers, you may choose to include volunteer activities that highlight skills outside of those typically used in your current job.
+If you are a mid-career or late-career employee looking to change careers, volunteering can help.
+On your resume, you can include volunteer activities that highlight skills outside of those typically used in your current job.
 Volunteering can serve as an effective stepping stone in your transition to a new field.

 Volunteer work adds keywords to your resume

-If you are looking to change careers and highlight skills gained from your volunteer experience, you might consider a resume format other than the standard chronological format.
-Functional resumes or combination resumes (which blend chronological and functional resume formats) focus more on skills and experience than on a year-by-year timeline.
-These formats can serve to better highlight what you know rather than when you did it.
+If you are looking to change careers and highlight skills gained from your volunteer experience, you might consider a resume format outside of the standard chronological format.
+Hybrid resumes blend chronological and functional resume formats.
+They focus on skills and experience and provide a year-by-year timeline of your past roles.